 The Review only publishes manuscripts that have not been previously published in their current form.
 However, the journal will consider manuscripts that have been circulated on web sites or delivered as lectures.
 It will also consider published texts that have been translated into English or modified substantially since first publication.
 When submitting a text that has been published in a previous form, please include a full citation and a complete copy of the previously published version.
 There is no maximum or minimum length for submissions, although the average length of accepted articles in the past has been about 7,000 words.
 We ask that authors refrain from submitting their manuscripts to other publications while under consideration by the Review.

-We ask that authors follow the Chicago Manual of Style for bibliographic information if possible, but we are flexible and able to reformat citations during the editorial process when necessary.
+We ask that authors follow the Chicago Manual of Style (endnotes and bibliography) for bibliographic information if possible, but we are flexible and able to reformat citations during the editorial process when necessary.

 The Review reserves the right to republish all accepted submissions.
 This includes but is not limited to future issues of the journal, the journal's online archives, and future books that may be published by the Review.
 Authors retain all other rights to their submissions including the right to republish their submissions in other journals and books once the submission has appeared in the Review.
 Please see our Rights and Permissions page for additional details.